Teachers' Resources & Programs

-If you're a teacher looking for visual art ideas to do with your class, you've come to the right place.
+Explore ways to bring art to your classroom, from artist interviews and video works to in-depth Teachers’ Guides.
+If you're a teacher looking for visual art ideas to engage your class, you've come to the right place.

-Whether you’re planning a Gallery visit with your class or seeking out ideas for teaching with contemporary art, join us for talks, tours, art workshops, and more.
-Visit the Events section of our website or sign up for News & Updates.
+Whether you're planning a Gallery visit with your class, or seeking out ideas for teaching with contemporary art, join us for talks, tours, art workshops, and more.
+Visit our Events section or sign up for News & Updates.

 Indigenous Contemporary Art Workshop Guides